aramis-lab/clinicadl/docs/Predict.md

 ## Prerequisites

-In order to execute this task, the input images must be listed in a `tsv_file`.
 Please check which preprocessing needs to be performed in the `maps.json` file in the results folder.
 If it has not been performed, execute the preprocessing pipeline as well as `clinicadl